tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 First of all, a little preface.
 A couple of weeks ago I got to know about Frontend Developer School run by [HeadHunter](http://hh.ru/locale.do?language=EN).
 The entering assignment was to make a simple calendar.
 This issue seemed to be quite interesting for me and I decided to solve it using new [bem-core](https://github.com/bem/bem-core/) library.

-This article is divided into several parts:
+This article is divided into five parts:

   * **Design** tells you how I designed my mini application.
-  * **Tools** teach you which kind of tools makes development handy and cozy.
+  * **Tools** teaches you which tools make are handy and make your development cozy.
   * **Development** is dedicated to established solutions and problems.
   * **Testing** shows you how I tested my project and made it stable.
   * **Continuous integration** is the last one and it tells you about automatization.